Humans of MUSC: Hana Dalton

-In this this installment of Humans of MUSC we talk to a 6 year veteran of the club Hana ‘Midge’ Dalton.
-From politics, quirky pre-match rituals and a couple of first touch goals this article has it all!
+In this this instalment of Humans of MUSC we talk to a 6 year veteran of the club, Hana ‘Midge’ Dalton.
+From politics, quirky pre-match rituals and a couple of first touch goals, this article has it all!

-Why did you choose to play at the Melbourne University Soccer Club?
+Why did you choose to play at Melbourne University Soccer Club?

 I was introduced to the club through the Uni Nationals team in my first year of uni.
 I was drawn to the social and inclusive culture that MUSC offered, as that was something that I had never quite been able to find in any of the senior teams I’d previously played for.
 The following year I headed straight down to MUSC preseason training!

 What do you feel are the main benefits of playing at MUSC?